Pavan-1997/DevOps_Networking_Basics/README.md

 - **FTP/SFTP**: File Transfer Protocol (FTP) and Secure File Transfer Protocol (SFTP) are used for transferring files over a network.

 - **SMTP/POP3/IMAP**: Simple Mail Transfer Protocol (SMTP) is used for sending emails, while POP3 (Post Office Protocol version 3) and IMAP (Internet Message Access Protocol) are used for receiving emails.

+### 5. **Ports**

+- Ports are virtual endpoints used for communication between different processes on a network.
+They allow a single device to host multiple services.

+- **Well-known Ports**: Ports ranging from 0 to 1023 are reserved for well-known services like HTTP (80), HTTPS (443), FTP (21), etc.

+### 6. **Firewalls and Routers**

+- **Firewall**: A firewall is a security device that filters incoming and outgoing network traffic based on a defined set of security rules.
+It helps protect a network from unauthorized access.

+- **Router**: A router is a networking device that forwards data packets between computer networks.
+It acts as a central hub for data traffic in a network.